 The best ANC headphones you can afford!

 Well, screw them.
-We delivered and now we have sold them to thousands of giddily thankful customers all over the world.
+We delivered and now we have sold our headphones to thousands of giddily thankful customers all over the world.
 No one's questioning our sanity any more (in this matter).
 As promised, we spent all our profits on Death Star, beer and alimony payments, so now we have to sell more headphones.

 On top of everything, our headphones have been properly greenwashed.
-For every pair of headphones sold, we will plant a tree.
-We also hate disposable electronics and this is why our headphones can be repaired and maintained after the warranty eventually ends.
+For every pair of wireless headphones sold, we will plant a tree.
+We also hate disposable electronics and this is why our wireless headphones can be repaired and maintained after the warranty eventually ends.

-The really big difference between us and our competition is, that if there is an issue with your headphones, you can email our CEO and tell him to go f*ck himself.
+The really big difference between us and our competition is, that if there is an issue with your bluetooth headphones, you can email our CEO and tell him to go f*ck himself.
 With us you won't be calling an outsourced customer service representant.

 Active Noise Cancellation